No results found

-Home / Population and society / Articles / Data behind the first 2020 presidential debate
+Home / Population / Articles / Data behind the first 2020 presidential debate

 USAFacts believes that reasoned, informed decisions can only happen when all Americans have access to the same nonpartisan data.
 This election season and beyond, USAFacts is presenting clear government data on where the country has been so voters can make thoughtful choices on where it should go.